-Dr Yang received a prestigious UK NERC Fellowship to start his independent academic career and established the Research Group of Sensors for Environment and Health.
-He was appointed as Lecturer at James Watt School of Engineering at the University of Glasgow before the group moved to Cranfield University.
-He was a Marie Curie Fellow at The University of Bath after completing a Postdoc within the Department of Chemistry at The University of Cambridge.
-He earned his PhD in Micro and Nanotechnology from University of Lyon (Ecole Centrale) in France, MSc (SYSU) and BEng (HIT) in China.
-He held a visiting position at the Norwegian Institute of Water Research (NIVA) in Oslo, Norway.
+Dr Yang received a prestigious UK NERC Fellowship to start his independent academic career and established the Sensors for Environment and Health Research Group.
+He was appointed Lecturer at James Watt School of Engineering at the University of Glasgow before the group moved to Cranfield University.
+He was a Marie Curie Fellow at the University of Bath after completing a postdoc within the Department of Chemistry at the University of Cambridge.
+He earned his PhD in Micro and Nanotechnology from the University of Lyon (Ecole Centrale) in France, and his MSc (SYSU) and BEng (HIT) in China.
+He also held a visiting position at the Norwegian Institute of Water Research (NIVA) in Oslo, Norway.

-His research has been sponsored with nearly ~£1M from UK research council (NERC, BBSRC), Royal Academy of Engineering, Scottish Partnership of Research Funds, etc. The research outputs led to over 30 referred articles (including high ranking journal such as PNAS, ACS sensors, Anal Chem, ES&T, Water Res), one book on microarray technology, one patent, and over 50 conference presentations.
+His research has been sponsored with nearly £1 million, including funding from UK research councils (NERC, BBSRC), the Royal Academy of Engineering and the Scottish Partnership of Research Funds.
+The research output has led to over 30 referred articles (including high ranking journals such as PNAS, ACS Sensors, Analytical Chemistry, ES&T, Water Res), one book on microarray technology, one patent, and over 50 conference presentations.

-Currently, the group has no openings for Postdoc but we are always welcome to support talented scientist to apply the third funding source (e.g., Leverulme Trust, Royal Commission 1851, UK Newton fellowship, EU Marie Curie) to explore exciting science.
-Please contact Dr Yang.
+Currently, the group has no openings for postdoctorates but we are always keen to support talented scientists in applying the third funding source (e.g. Leverulme Trust, Royal Commission 1851, UK Newton fellowship, EU Marie Curie) to explore exciting areas of scientific research.

-If you are interested for an inter or short-term project (no shorter than 3 months), please contact Dr Yang for discussion.
+If you are interested for an inter or short-term project (no shorter than three months), please contact Dr Yang for further discussion.

-He is working on the development of low-cost sensor for rapid monitoring of water quality in low and middle-income countries, sponsored by Royal Academy of Engineering (FoDSF\1819\1\8, £20k).
+He is working on the development of low-cost sensors for the rapid monitoring of water quality in low- and middle-income countries, sponsored by the Royal Academy of Engineering (FoDSF\1819\1\8, £20k).

-During his Marie Curie Fellow, he proposed unique concept of community sewage sensors and demonstrate for the practical analysis of illicit drugs (e.g.cocaine) in wastewater to understand the community-level drug consumption pattern.
-This enabled a rapid and cost-effective way to monitor illicit drug use trends across Europe, in collaboration with EU SEWPROF and COST Action.
+During his Marie Curie Fellowship, he proposed the unique concept of community sewage sensors and demonstrated them in the practical analysis of illicit drugs (e.g. cocaine) in wastewater to understand the community-level drug consumption pattern.
+This enabled a rapid and cost-effective way to monitor illicit drug use trends across Europe, in collaboration with EU SEWPROF and COST Action (ES1307).

 Articles In Journals